mathieuaubry/paintingTo3D/README.md

 3. (Optional) [demoSelectDEs.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoSelectDEs.m) is a script that computes the discriminative elements from a set of rendered views of a 3D model and their associated Cameras and 3D points.
 It must be run before doing detection.
 Alternatively, you can download our pre-computed discriminative elements (see DOWNLOAD THE DATA section).

 4. [demoAlignPainting.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoAlignPainting.m) is a script that uses the discriminative elements to recover the camera parameters corresponding to the viewpoint of the painting.
-To render the retrieved viewpoint, you must first compile the renderer code (see next section).
+To render the recovered viewpoint, you must first compile the renderer code (see next section).

 ### COMPILING THE RENDERER: